subsquid/docs/docs/evm-indexing/evm-processor.md

 ## Overview and the data model

-A squid processor is a Node.js process that fetches historical on-chain data from an [Archive](/archives), performs arbitrary transformations and saves the result.
-By convention, the processor entry point is `src/processor.ts`. `EvmBatchProcessor` is the central class that handles EVM data extraction, transformation and persistence.
-A single [batch handler](/basics/batch-processing) function supplied to `EvmBatchProcessor.run()` is responsible for transforming data from multiple events and transactions in a single in-memory batch.
+A squid processor is a Node.js process that fetches historical on-chain data from an [Archive](/archives), performs arbitrary transformations and saves the result. `EvmBatchProcessor` is the central class that handles EVM data extraction, transformation and persistence.
+By convention, the processor entry point is `src/main.ts`; it is started by calling `EvmBatchProcessor.run()` there.
+A single [batch handler](/basics/batch-processing) function supplied to that method is responsible for transforming data from multiple blocks in a single in-memory batch.

-A batch can be thought of a simplified execution trace of the EVM runtime.
-It consists of `evmLog` and `transaction` items.
-The list of items that get into the batch is determined by the filters defined by the `EvmBatchProcessor` [configuration](/evm-indexing/configuration).
-Configuration is set by calling the `addLog()` and `addTransaction()` methods.
-The items in the batch are canonically ordered.
-Any event log item placed in a batch will always be immediately followed by an item for the transaction that emitted the event.
+(????
+Update with the final processor capabilities)

+A batch provides iterables to access all items requested in [processor configuration](/evm-indexing/configuration), which may include logs, transactions, traces and contract [state diffs](/dead).
+It is customary to configure the processor object at `src/processor.ts` and export the `EvmBatchProcessor` object and types derived from it.

+Logs and transactions are ordered in the same way as they are within blocks; state diffs are ordered in the same way as the transactions that give rise to them; and for traces there are no order guarantees.

 Further, the processor can extract additional data by querying the [historical chain state](/evm-indexing/query-state) and indeed any [external API](https://github.com/subsquid/squid-external-api-example).

-Results of the ETL process can be stored in any Postgres-compatible database.
-Support for storing to CSV and [Parquet](https://parquet.apache.org), located either on a local filesystem or on an Amazon S3-compatible cloud storage, [is currently experimental](https://github.com/subsquid/squid-file-store).
+Results of the ETL process can be stored in any [Postgres-compatible database](/basics/store/typeorm-store/) or in [filesystem-based datasets](/basics/store/file-store/) in CSV and [Parquet](https://parquet.apache.org) formats.

 A typical processor looks as below:

+(????
+The illustration needs updating)

 ![Batch processor context](</img/batch-context.png>)